 And there is another potential drug in the works:-

 Remdesivir, a new antiviral drug by Gilead Sciences Inc. aimed at infectious diseases such Ebola and SARS, will be tested by a medical team from Beijing-based China-Japan Friendship Hospital for efficacy in treating the deadly new strain of coronavirus, a hospital spokeswoman told Bloomberg News Monday.

 Gilead shares rose as much as 8.7% in New York, their biggest intraday gain since November 2012.
 Last year, the stock finished up 3.9%, underperforming the 24% gain in the Nasdaq Biotechnology Index.

 Expectations for the drug have been buoyed by reports that the first patient in the U.S. infected with the virus, a 35-year-old Washington state man, saw his pneumonia improve after he was given remdesivir, doctors treating him said in a study published in the New England Journal of Medicine last week.

-Both mix of drugs are still under further studies and yet to confirmed as the final cure.
+Both mixes of drugs is still under further studies and yet to confirmed as the final cure.

 There is no specific antiviral treatment recommended for 2019-nCoV infection.
 People infected with 2019-nCoV should receive supportive care to help relieve symptoms.
 For severe cases, treatment should include care to support vital organ functions.

-Nonetheless it is a good lead in the fight against the deadly virus who have seen hundreds dead.
+Nonetheless, it is a good lead in the fight against the deadly virus that has seen hundreds of dead.
 If this is so, then it begs the question – what is being administered to the 600++ Chinese patients who had recovered from the virus?
-The same cocktail of drugs like how was done by Thailand?
+The same cocktail of drugs as how was done by Thailand?
 Close monitoring of the patients with normal flu drugs?

-And finally if a cure is found in the end, what would be the cost considering people would be desperate and pharmaceutical companies need to recoup their “investments” on research, trials and manufacturing.
+And finally, if a cure is found in the end, what would be the cost considering people would be desperate and pharmaceutical companies need to recoup their “investments” in research, trials and manufacturing.